Tipping the Balance

 Tips can also cause confusion or financial difficulties for staff: the instability of their income, which can be hugely affected by seasonality and other external factors, can make it hard to plan financially, and can make life decisions (such as taking out a loan or applying for a mortgage) almost impossible.
 This, coupled with the typically antisocial hours and tiring working conditions, can make hospitality an unappealing career choice: skilled staff often view the industry as a stepping stone to a more stable role, rather than a long-term career prospect.

-With all this in mind, JPRestaurants took the decision, after 75 years, to remove tips at all of their restaurants and cafés; instead paying staff a Living Wage as a stable, regular income.
+With all this in mind, JPRestaurants took the decision, after 75 years, to remove tips at all of their restaurants and cafés; instead paying staff at least the Living Wage (60% earn more) as a stable, regular income.
 The wage takes into account the cost of living in Jersey, and aims to provide pay that lets employees live with dignity, rather than just surviving.

 It was also important that, despite the higher hourly rate, employees were still motivated to give their best.
 Part of the mentality behind tipping is that it encourages and rewards better service, so JPRestaurants wanted to find a way of doing this that didn’t depend on customer generosity.